×

 Vision

-Beginning in 2005, Norfolk began to reimagine Tidewater Gardens as a mixed-income, mixed-use community where families and residents from all income levels, races, ages and cultures can live, learn, work, play and thrive.
+Beginning in 2005, Norfolk began to reimagine Tidewater Gardens as a mixed-income, mixed-use community where families and residents from all income levels, races, ages, and cultures can live, learn, work, play and thrive.
 The City also committed to providing supportive services to residents, services that focus on access to quality jobs, education, childcare, health care, and similar foundations of social and economic vitality.
-Ensuring positive outcomes for resident families is essential to the plan’s success.
+Ensuring positive outcomes for resident families remains essential to the plan’s success.

 The process

 Since the development of the St. Paul’s Quadrant Plan in 2005, the City of Norfolk and the Norfolk Redevelopment and Housing Authority have sponsored hundreds of hours of community meetings, focus groups and events to gather local residents’ input about the redevelopment of Tidewater Gardens.
-These efforts were heightened after the City received a $30 million Choice Neighborhoods Initiative (CNI) implementation grant from the U.S. Department of Housing and Urban Development (HUD) for the express purpose of deconcentrating high incidences of poverty in targeted communities, and creating mixed-income neighborhoods where everyone can thrive.
+These efforts were heightened after the City received a $30-million Choice Neighborhoods Initiative (CNI) implementation grant from the U.S. Department of Housing and Urban Development (HUD) for the express purpose of deconcentrating high incidences of poverty in targeted communities and creating mixed-income neighborhoods where everyone can thrive.

 • Brinshore Development was selected as the lead developer for the transformation project.